 Learning to save is one of the most important personal finance lessons a person can learn.
 But saving is still a difficult thing for many people regardless of age or income.

 In order to guarantee yourself financial stability for both the short and long-term, it is important to put a set amount of money into your bank account and leave it there.

 What Are Short and Long Term Savings Goals?

-Long term savings goals are about looking at the big picture financially.
-Long term savings goals should encompass things that will eventually occur down the road and probably have a higher price tag than some of the shorter term goals.
+Long-term savings goals should encompass things that will eventually occur down the road and probably have a higher price tag than some of the shorter-term goals.
 This may include saving up for a new home down payment and retirement.

 Why Bother Setting Goals?

 As humans, we often need something to look forward to and with our busy lives, we require time to plan things out.
 Those who are bad at saving may not have set actual goals or have set goals that were completely unreasonable to reach.

 Setting goals helps you stay financially organized.
 You know you want to take that cruise or get the family to finally see Disney World but you may not realize what it takes to get what you want without pre-planning.

 By setting goals, you can break down the process of saving to make it easier and more convenient.
 By setting goals, you are giving yourself time to save.